ishworaj/aws-xrpl-validator/README.md

 }
 ```

-4. Once you finished adjusting, change the directory back to cloud-infra-deployment-automation/aws and run the follwoing command
+4. Once you finished adjusting, change the directory back to xrpl-cdk-deploymentaws and run the follwoing command
 ```bash
     $ npm install -g aws-cdk
     $ cd xrplnode-host/cloud-infra-deployment-automation